 This makes it so bumper car drivers can continue moving forward as long as they stay in the bumper car arena.
-If the pole would stop making contact with the ceiling the car would stop.
+If the pole stopped making contact with the ceiling, the car would stop.

 Ground grid bumper cars work

-Ground grid bumper cars have the same principle as the sky grid bumper cars but with this, the complete circuit is all done on the ground.
+Ground grid bumper cars have the same principle as sky grid bumper cars, but with this, the complete circuit is all done on the ground.

 They can also be referred to as FPU (Floor Pick Up) system.

 How this works is there are metal strips that conduct negatively and positively with insulating spacers between them.
-As long as the bumper car is long enough to cover 2 of these at a time they will provide electricity to the motor and the bumper car riders can fly around the track.
+As long as the bumper car is long enough to cover 2 of these at a time, it will provide electricity to the motor, and the bumper car riders can fly around the track.